jeet1293/lara_action/README.md

     ```

    This will start the Docker containers in detached mode.
 Sail sets up services like the web server, database, etc., using Docker.
-   This will start the Docker containers in detached mode.
-Sail sets up services like the web server, database, etc., using Docker.

 4. Configure environment variables: